Executive Function

 Conclusion: The Commander of the Mind

 Executive function is the “How” of intelligence.
-It is the difference between knowing what to do and actually doing it.
-By understanding and strengthening these systems, we can move from passive awareness to active mastery of our own cognitive potential.
+It is the difference between knowing what to do and actually doing it — between having the horsepower and having the steering, brakes, and navigation system to deploy it effectively.
+By understanding and strengthening these systems, we can move from passive cognitive potential to active mastery of our own intellectual and behavioral lives.